fang1305/flower/readme.txt

-git is a good tool
+gt is a good tool
 dev master
+new master